cpjobling/eg-247-textbook/portfolio/lab01/index.md

 This will introduce the symbolic toolbox and the `heaviside`, `delta` and `ezplot` functions provided by MATLAB  and the *signal design block*, *multiplexer*, *scope* and *derivative* blocks provided by Simulink for the simulation of continuous time signals and systems.

 We will also demonstrate the Live Script feature provided by Matlab that will be useful for recording lab results for this module.

-### Acknowledgement

-These examples have been adapted from Chapter 1 of [Stephen Karris, Signals and Systems : With MATLAB Computing and Simulink Modeling (5th Edition)](http://site.ebrary.com/lib/swansea/docDetail.action?docID=10547416)

 ## Set up